DutchVidya/A3-Scripts/README.md

 - Rafael09ED

 This script pack is in no way "offical", at the moment, other than it being a few dudes in PA hocking together nonesense like iPods and Suicide Vests.
-If it does beocme official though, Oh boy!
+It's a hobby for me, and I update it infrequently, if at all.
+Often I use these scripts for one mission, and nothing else.
+The scripts provided by others are their own work, and their is no set standard for code or quality other than make sure it won't break a server, and at least comment your files.